 Let’s now take a look at some of the most essential accessories that will benefit you as an iPhone photographer.

 A tripod is arguably the single most important accessory that you can own as a photographer – mobile or otherwise.
 A tripod is essential for long exposures and for self-portraits.
-But with so many options, which do you choose?
+But with so many options, how do you choose the best iPhone tripod for you?

 If you wish to keep to the “mobile” ideal of mobile photography, you may want to consider smaller, lightweight versions that you can easily pack into your bag to keep with you.